-Method 1: In one columnar layout, how to align the image as centre using the Formatting Menu
+Method 1: In one columnar layout, how to align the image as center using the Formatting Menu

-- The first step is to select the image or object you would like it to align as centre.
+- The first step is to select the image or object you would like it to align as the center.

 - Next, locate the Format Tab

-- Tap on the Align option. (this option allows you to align images or various objects according to your requirements, that is, left, right, centre.)
+- Tap on the Align option. (this option allows you to align images or various objects according to your requirements, that is, left, right, center.)

-NOTE: Here the Distribute option will allow you to space objects or images in a vertically or horizontal manner.
+NOTE: Here the Distribute option will allow you to space objects or images in a vertical or horizontal manner.
 The Align to Selected Objects can come in handy to align images or objects among themselves.
-Align to Page or Align to Margin options are also available on word.
+Align to Page or Align to Margin options are also available on the word.